Relative volume of comparable pairs under semigroup majorization: Introduction

 Consider a finite system whose states can be described by $n$-dimensional probability vectors $x=(x_1,\ldots,x_n)$, $x_i\geq0$, $\sum_ix_i=1$.
 These states belong to the probability simplex $\Delta_{n-1}$ referred to as the \textbf{state space}.
 Stochastic matrices represent the most general linear transformations between states in~$\Delta_{n-1}$.
 Formally, a {resource theory}~\cite{chitambar2019quantum} can be constructed by declaring that the set of {\textbf{free operations}} between states in $\Delta_{n-1}$ is a given proper semigroup $\mathcal{S}$ of stochastic matrices.
-The set of {free operations} $\mathcal{S}$ lead to an order relation in the state space: we write $x\prec^{\mathcal{S}} y$ whenever $x=yP$ for some $P\in\mathcal{S}$, that is if the state $y$ can be converted into $x$ by means of a {free operation}.
+The set of {free operations} $\mathcal{S}$ leads to an order relation in the state space: we write $x\prec^{\mathcal{S}} y$ whenever $x=yP$ for some $P\in\mathcal{S}$, that is if the state $y$ can be converted into $x$ by means of a {free operation}.
+In this paper, we adopt the right (row) stochastic matrix convention, where stochastic matrices act on the right on row probability vectors.
+This is standard in probability theory, where stochastic matrices are also called Markov matrices (see Section~\ref{sec:background}).
 The standard majorization relation~\cite{MOA} is obtained by choosing $\mathcal{S}$ as the semigroup of doubly stochastic matrices.
 An equivalent characterization of majorization (and other semigroup majorization) is in terms of monotonicity of family of functions that deserve the name of `generalised entropies'~\cite{renyi1961proceedings}.
 In some situations the family of generalised entropies can be generated by nonnegative linear combinations of a finite family of `monotone' functions.

 Given two states $x,y$, for any {free operations} $P\in \mathcal{S}$, one can certainly decompose $yP$, as a convex combination $px+(1-p)z$ for some $z\in\Delta_{n-1}$ (with $p$ that depends on $P$).
 The trivial case $p=1$ corresponds the case $yP=x$, i.e., $x\prec^{\mathcal{S}}y$.
 For general $x,y$ it is natural to ask what is the largest value of $p$, denoted with $\Pi_{\mathcal{S}}(x,y)$, that can be achieved in a transformation $yP=px+(1-p)z$, as $P$ runs over all {free} transformations.
 In the context of resource theories $\Pi_{\mathcal{S}}$ can be thought of as the \emph{maximal success probability of conversion} of $y$ into $x$~\cite{vidal1999entanglement,Du2015,zhu2017operational,oszmaniec2019operational}.
 This happens when a quantum measurement is used in the conversion protocol, which allows one to extract $x$ from the convex combination $px+(1-p)z$ conditionally on certain outcomes of the measurement, whose occurrence probability sum to $p$.
 However, it is worth mentioning that measurements may not be free operations in a given quantum resource theory~\cite{alhambra2016fluctuating}.